Best Online Bachelor’s in Health Informatics Degree Programs

 Cost Per Credit Hour: $531.90

-Kaplan University is a pioneer in online education, providing a broad scope of healthcare-related degrees, and all at a student’s fingertips.
+Purdue University Global is a pioneer in online education, providing a broad scope of healthcare-related degrees, and all at a student’s fingertips.
 The school confers the Bachelor of Science in Health Information Management, a degree that is designed specifically for those working professionals who need to broaden their education in the realm of health informatics.
 This school is accredited by THLC with independent accreditation by the CAHIIM.